 Phosphorus is one of the essential nutrients for plants, animals and humans - to put it simply without phosphorus, life would not exist.
 Within plants, P is essential to cell development and structure, reproductive and enzyme balance and within animals for bone development, cell structure, reproduction etc. There is no substitute for P, and there never will be.

-In light of the above, DG Environment over the past years has been collecting information related to this topic.
-Particularly, in 2005 DG Environment commissioned a study on 'Addressing phosphorus related problems at farm practice'.
+In light of the above, DG Environment over the past years was collecting a number of information related to this topic.
+Particular, in 2005 DG Environment commissioned a study on 'Addressing phosphorus related problems at farm practice'.

 In light of the very recent publications of scientific community and price volatility of P fertilizers, second study on Sustainable Use of Phosphorus was commissioned.